Service Portfolio

 Paid Support - Services beyond EuroCC2

-Under the EuroCC2 project, the NCC is only able to provide the above services, proof of concepts, consulations and basic support services.
+Under the EuroCC2 project, the NCC is only able to provide the above services, proof of concepts, consultations and basic support services.

-Should it be the case that an organisation require specialised support and development services, which cannot be included in any other project activities, paid support services can be provided by The Cyprus Institute.
+Should it be the case that an organisation requires specialised support and development services, which cannot be included in any other project activities, paid support services can be provided by The Cyprus Institute.

 These paid support services fall under a contract of services between the requesting organisation and The Cyprus Institute and will not be considered as EuroCC2 funded activities.